smabernathy27/Final_Project/README.md

 8. Split the preprocessed data into training and testing datasets
 9. Standardize numerical variables using Scikit-Learn’s `StandardScaler` class, then scale the data

+Then Compile, Train, and Evaluate to Optimize the Model accordingLy?

 ## Results